-The importance of money as a form of judging the ownership of a person’s assets has been known since the late Stone Age.
+The importance of money in judging ownership of a person’s assets has been known since the late Stone Age.
 It started with stone nuggets, then iron tablets, gold and silver coins, and now paper money and electronic money.
-One notable fact is that throughout the timeline, the number of money people possessed increased and the value of each unit decreased.
-This happened until the banking system finally had to digitalize its currency, and it is all stored in reserve banks in a digitalized form.
+One notable fact is that over time, the amount of money people possessed increased while the value of each unit decreased.
+This continued until the banking system had to digitize its currency, which is now stored in reserve banks in digital form.
 One step ahead of the agenda is the concept of Cryptocurrencies.
-This differs from money stored in banks, which can be accessed indirectly through debit/credit cards and online banking.
+This differs from money stored in banks, which you can access indirectly through debit/credit cards and online banking.

 What is Cryptocurrency